Pumpkins washing up on a lonely south coast beach ….

-Dianna Stocker and Margaret Gray are providing insights into their ancestor Deborah Woodford nee Hicks, 6th child of James and Margaret Hicks.
+Dianna Stocker and Ann Gray are providing insights into their ancestor Deborah Woodford nee Hicks, 6th child of James and Margaret Hicks.

 We know we won’t hear from any descendants of several other of James and Margaret Hicks children, viz James Hicks (7th child) and Thomas Hicks (11th child) – as neither married.

-We’ve had contact from Terry Hicks, a Grandson of Thomas Hicks, son of Hamilton Herbert Hicks, the 12th child of James and Margaret Hicks – and we hope to hear more of that branch of the family – as well as some photo’s in time.
+We’ve had contact from Terry Hicks, a Grandson of Thomas Hicks, son of Hamilton Herbert Hicks, the 12th child of James and Margaret Hicks.
+Later we heard from Nancy Cosgrove another of Hamilton’s descendants, and are still learning more about that branch of the family.

 The descendants of James Hicks youngest and 13th child, Minnie Margaret Blundell’s step-children, Margaret Love and Stan Blundell, are now beginning to research their branch of the family as well and it has been wonderful to make contact with them.

-So that leaves only descendants of Alice McEwen (8th child), Mary Jane Collings (9th child) and Charles Hicks (10th child) to be located of the 13 children !
+So that leaves only descendants of Charles Hicks (10th child) to be located of the 13 children!